nbwadsworth/PythonTutorials/README.md

 # PythonTutorials
-This will be a space for inclding small code examples for learning Python
+This will be a space for including small code examples for learning Python